 Cancer is still the most likely cause of death from disease in children, and among that group, brain cancer is the most common.
 Even if a child survives the disease, they are likely to be left with a potentially significant disability which can have a major impact on the rest of their life, and that of their family.

-New strategies are urgently needed to improve the way in which we diagnose and treat these diseases, particularly those which we consistently fail to cure, such as many brain tumours.
+New strategies are urgently needed to improve the way in which we diagnose and treat these diseases, particularly those which we consistently fail to cure, including many brain tumours.

 Your gifts will help the centre fund essential equipment and employ dynamic, bright and innovative researchers to begin to make a step change in diagnosis and treatment that will save lives across the country.